ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/site-source-code.md

 +++
-title               = 'Source'
-scrollingTitleCount = 6
+title               = 'Site Source Code' scrollingTitleCount = 3
-description         = 'site source code'
 +++

 This website, and the NixOS configuration for it's server, is open sourced under